Best in-dash navigation stereos for 2023

 What you need to know: The receiver's finger-friendly 6.5" screen gives you convenient command of your music and maps.
 This Boss BN965BLC combo offers playback from thumb drives and SD cards, plus a front auxiliary input and disc player.
 A wireless remote control lets your passengers get in on the action.
 And Boss includes a rear-view camera so you can get into and out of tight spots without fear.

 Navigation features: Its maps cover the entire U.S. (except Hawaii) and Puerto Rico.
 It offers spoken street names at turns, so you’ll be sure about your next move.
 Lane information and signposts provide additional detail.

 Phone integration features: Bluetooth connectivity for hands-free streaming and calling, but there’s not a lot of integration beyond that.
 If you want to listen to music from your phone, you’ll have to either stream it or use the stereo’s auxiliary input.

 Audio features: A 10-band EQ lets you make crucial adjustments.
 The Reverb feature gives your tunes a bit more personality, including a “Bathroom” setting to echo your favorite shower singalongs.

-	With the right navigator, getting there can be half the fun
+With the right GPS system, getting there can be half the fun

 If you're ready to make the move to better maps, sound, and phone integration, there are a few things to keep in mind when shopping for a navigation stereo: